-This course covers the clinical areas of orthopedics, rheumatology and dermatology as well as the pathology of diseases of the bones, joints and muscles.
-Basic skills and academic knowledge in orthopedics are presented to aid clerkship students in the evaluation of routine orthopedic problems.
-Emphasis is placed on the diagnosis and treatment of common disorders of the neck, spine, shoulders, hips and extremities.
+This course covers the clinical areas of hematology, orthopedics, rheumatology and dermatology as well as the pathology of diseases of the blood, bone marrow, lymph nodes, bones, joints, muscles, and soft tissue.
+Emphasis is placed on the diagnosis and evaluation of blood disorders such as anemias and leukemias in the hematology lectures.
+Basic skills and knowledge in orthopedics are presented in the evaluation of routine orthopedic problems.
+Emphasis is placed on the diagnosis and treatment of common disorders of the neck, spine, shoulders, hips and extremities in the orthopedic lectures.
 The rheumatology lectures cover inflammatory diseases of joints and connective tissues.
 Etiology, presentation, differential diagnosis and treatment are stressed.
-The dermatology lectures prepare the student for diagnosis and management of routine cutaneous diseases.
+The dermatology lectures prepare the student for diagnosis, evaluation and management of dermatologic diseases.

-DO 215G/215M - Psychiatry 2 credits
+DO 215G/215M - Psychiatry